by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Despite the situation, tensions ran strong between the two native-born Russians, each holding an opposing view from the other.

 Today, that was no longer the case.
-Lady Liberty had been decapitated hours ago, along with her torch being shattered off her extended arm.
+Lady Liberty had been decapitated hours ago, along with her torch having been shattered off her extended arm.
 By breaking this symbol of freedom, the villains hoped to break the American spirit as well; for the moment it had worked.
 It was a good thing Lady Liberty could not see what was going on around her.

 A twenty-five-foot-tall form stood on the island, its smooth surface clear to reveal churning chemicals inside its body.
 Chemo looked out upon the water, opened the orifice that would correspond to a mouth, and began to spew forth a spray of chemicals.
 Seventeen different corrosive acids shot down into the waters, a number of them causing the liquid’s surface to burst into flames.
 The rest would seep into the waters themselves, causing pollution that would likely take years to clean up.